 Still looking for more tips?
 Check out two of our favorite macro photography blogs for more insight:

 Also, for all you iPhone photographers out there, check out the app Field Tools.
 It’s an easy to use depth of field calculator to help you perfect those macro shots while on the go.

 Once you’ve taken those perfect shots, select your favorites and print the digital pictures on glass.
 The printed effect is nothing short of magnificent, making it the ideal way to show off your best captures.
-As a bonus, we’re coincidentally running our spring sale!
-It’s our biggest sale of year and you can save 20% off your entire order.

 -The Fracture Team